ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

     !!! warning "macOS users"

         For macOS users the `cudatoolkit` package has to be commented out in the environment file.
-        Otherwise the environment will not be resolved.
+        Otherwise, the environment will not be resolved.

     !!! note "PIC server"